trinodb/trino/docs/src/main/sphinx/installation/deployment.rst

 ^^^^^^^^^^^^^^^^^

 The config properties file, ``etc/config.properties``, contains the configuration for the Trino server.
-Every Trino server can function as both a coordinator and a worker, but dedicating a single machine to only perform coordination work provides the best performance on larger clusters.
+Every Trino server can function as both a coordinator and a worker.
+A cluster is required to include one coordinator, and dedicating a machine to only perform coordination work provides the best performance on larger clusters.
+Scaling and parallelization is achieved by using many workers.

 The following is a minimal configuration for the coordinator: